imreallynameless/Win-Round-Agent-Predictor-Valorant/README.md

 ### Per-Snapshot Predictions with Event Descriptions

-After training, you can score every snapshot in the test CSV (or any other dataset with the same schema) and capture a human-readable description of what changed at each point in the round (e.g., “t1 lost 1 sentinel”, “spike planted”).
+After training, you can score every snapshot in the test CSV (or any other dataset with the same schema) and capture a human-readable description of what changed at each point in the round (e.g., "ATK lost 1 sentinel", "spike planted").

 ```bash
 python -m model.predict_rounds \